England U21s 3-1 Scotland U21s

 Josh Onomah's sensational first-half strike set England U21s on their way to a victory over Scotland U21s at the Riverside Stadium in Euro 2019 qualifying.

-The Tottenham midfielder controlled a clearance from a corner and sent a flying volley into the top corner.
+The Tottenham midfielder controlled a looping clearance and sent a flying volley into the top corner.

 Tammy Abraham scored a second-half penalty to extend England's lead.